r3ply/r3ply/site/content/_index.md

 r3ply uses the concept of a _signet_ to pseudo-anonymize the email addresses of commenters.
 This has the benefit of privacy, but is also deterministic, which allows site owners to moderate comments.

-Specifically a _signet_ is just a encrypted envelope that is issued by a r3ply service, to a website's domain.
+Specifically, a _signet_ is an encrypted envelope issued by a r3ply service., to a website's domain.
 The envelop carries key material that's decrypted by the r3ply service, and then mixed with the senders email address, before performing an [HMAC ↗](https://en.wikipedia.org/wiki/HMAC).

-_Signet's_ can not be used by other websites, nor can they be used with other r3ply services.
+_Signet's_ cannot be used by other websites, nor can they be used with other r3ply services.
 The signet represents a strict 1:1 relationship between the site domain and the r3ply service that issued the signet.

 ### What Comment Sources Are Supported?

 Currently there's just email.
 However, r3ply was designed from the beginning to allow for additional commenting sources.
-If you're interested in adding more, then please checkout r3ply's [GitHub repo](https://github.com/asimpletune/r3ply) and the [contributing](@/project/contributing.md) docs.
+If you're interested in adding more, then please check out r3ply's [GitHub repo](https://github.com/asimpletune/r3ply) and the [contributing](@/project/contributing.md) docs.

 ### What Moderation Channels Are Supported?